sdiehl/wiwinwlh/tutorial.md

 it :: Num a => a
 ```

-This rule my be deactivated with the ``NoMonomorphicRestriction`` extension,
+This rule may be deactivated with the ``NoMonomorphicRestriction`` extension,
 see [below](#nomonomorphicrestriction).

 See: [Monomorphism Restriction](https://wiki.haskell.org/Monomorphism_restriction)